Super Multi-play

 The peripheral can also allow up to five players to play at once, assuming another controller is inserted into the Mega Drive's first controller port.
 There are issues regarding some six-button Mega Drive controllers, in which the peripheral sometimes decides the controllers are standard three-button ones, but this mainly applies to third party peripherals.

-Unlike the Team Player, the Super Multi-play does not allow you to manually select how many controllers are plugged in, and therefore always gives the signal all four controller ports are occupied even if they aren't.
+Unlike the Team Player, the Super Multi-play does not allow the user to manually select how many controllers are plugged in, and therefore always gives the signal that all four controller ports are occupied even if they aren't.
 This doesn't usually affect gameplay, however.

 Gallery